-Milk kefir is made from kefir grains, which are a symbiotic colony of bacteria and yeast (SCOBY).
+Milk kefir is made from kefir grains – a symbiotic colony of bacteria and yeast (SCOBY).
 It is traditionally used as a probiotic drink, however, it’s also great for smoothies or as a buttermilk substitute.
 It can even thicken like yogurt!

 I’m really lucky.
 My homemade kefir grains are descended from the culture that has been in my husband’s family for years.
 They are part of a tight-knit community from the Caucasus.
 The birthplace of milk kefir.
 So it’s quite likely that my kefir grains were brought over to Canada by some relation.